didillysquat/VTK2022/README.md

 The documentation of the output structure for cellranger aggr is [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/aggr-outputs).

-> **Exercise XXX**: Again, pull down the .html and cloupe files to visualise the results.
+> **Exercise XXX**: Again, pull down the .html and cloupe files to visualize the results.
 Can you see the addition of the additional samples?

 ## Part XXX: Preparing R
 We've done the heavy computing on the computational server.
-If you remeber, the sequencing files that we started with were very large and the computation would have taken a very long time on your laptop - if it was possible at all.
+If you remember, the sequencing files that we started with were very large and the computation would have taken a very long time on your laptop - if it was possible at all.

 However, the files that we've ended up with are not so large - about 100MB.